rohit-khokle/rohit-khokle/README.md

 - &nbsp;3+ years of experience working at various Organisation on various languages and frameworks in a microservices-based CI/CD environment in an agile setting.

-- &nbsp;Currently Co-op with New York Life as a Cloud Engineer working with the Back-End team contributing towards the robust and error-less Software Product Development
+- &nbsp;Currently working as a Full Stack Engineer at MathWorks.

 <table width="100%">
   <tr>